 Sitemap: https://example.com/sitemap.xml

-Restricting a specific search engine from crawling
+Block a specific search engine

 User-agent: Bingbot